tredontho/learning/README.md

 Following along with the [Crafting Interpreters](https://craftinginterpreters.com/) book.

 # Functional Programming in Scala
 Working through exercises in the [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala) book.

+# Optics by Example
+Working through exercises from [Optics by Example](https://leanpub.com/optics-by-example)